GannettDigital/go-newrelic-plugin/README.md

 # go-newrelic-plugin

-This repository holds the go-newrelic-plugin which uses combines collectors into one binary and makes them available to the newrelic-infra agent.
+This repository holds the go-newrelic-plugin which combines collectors into one binary and makes them available to the newrelic-infra agent.

 ## How it Works

 There are two parts to the architecture of the plugin.

 ### Commands
 Commands live under the top level folder `cmd` These files are all apart of the same package `cmd` each command should have a corresponding collector(more on that later).
 We are using a package called  [cobra](https://github.com/spf13/cobra) to parse the commands and flags.
-This allows us t0 bundle all the collectors into one binary and also gives us an awesome help command.
+This allows us to bundle all the collectors into one binary and also gives us an awesome help command.

 ```